< refer to left menu for specific topics

-- see also information about the tuition refund deadlines (Phase I and Phase II)
+- see also information about tuition refund deadlines (Phase I and Phase II)

-- Doctoral dissertation and Master’s thesis (all programs), and Master’s creative writing project (English) – collectively referred to as “thesis” throughout;
+- Doctoral dissertation and Master’s thesis (all programs); Master’s creative writing project (English) – collectively referred to as “thesis” throughout;

-- Master’s major paper (all programs) and major internship paper (Political Science) – collectively referred to as ‘major research paper’.
+- Master’s major paper (all programs); internship paper (Political Science) – collectively referred to as ‘major research paper’.